How does CSRF token work? SAP Gateway

 - The client application sends a GET request with header X-CSRF-TOKEN: Fetch (this is usually sent in the $metadata or in a simple service document request).

-- The server then responds with 200 OK and response header: X-CSRF-TOKEN: <tokenValue>
+- The server then responds with 200 OK and response header: X-CSRF-TOKEN: <tokenValue> and one or more Set-Cookie headers (not highlighted below)

 *A modification request, is a non-GET request like POST, PUT, PATCH, MERGE, DELETE (CUD).
 Note, that $batch requests are always sent with POST method.